imad-18/RH_System/README.md

 This project is a JavaFX-based desktop application that provides an intuitive and powerful solution for managing employees, departments, roles, and HR-related activities within a company.
 The system connects to a MySQL database to persist and track all data reliably.

 ## Overview

-The HRMS supports two types of users:
+**The HRMS supports two types of users:**

-- Admins: who manage employees, departments, and leave requests.
+- Admins: who manage employees, departments, leave requests, and training programs.

-- Employees: who can view their information, request leave, apply for training, and access payslips.
+- Employeess: View their information, mark attendance, request leave, apply for training, and access payslips.

 ## Features